-Sirius fidgets nervously in his tuxedo, tugging at the collar and clasping and unclasping the cufflinks in the sleeves.
+Sirius fidgets nervously in his tuxedo, tugging at the collar, clasping and unclasping the cufflinks in the shirtsleeves.
 His hair is freshly trimmed, short now at his shoulders and his chin is professionally clean-shaven.
-He has not indulged in such luxuries since he was a teenager and still living with his stiff-backed mother and father who hadn't approved of his shaggy hair and scowls – another lifetime ago.
+He has not indulged in such luxuries since he was a teenager and still living with his mother and father who hadn't approved of his shaggy hair and roguish scowls.

 Damp grass squelches beneath his shoes as he walks through the damp heat of June, the after-math of last night's storm lingering in the air like a heavy cloak.
 He approaches an aging cathedral, its towers and spires regal and its stained-glass windows blinking stories at him through the buttresses of grey brick and mortar and the integrity of religion.
 He has not been to a church for years and it makes him feel uneasy, for it was another lifetime ago when he had stepped through doors such as these.

 Entering the cathedral, Sirius is greeted by a clergyman and event planners bustling about arranging the last of the flowers and bannisters.
 He finds James' mother squawking commands and fussing over the state of the seats.
 She acknowledges Sirius, but they do not linger in each other's company, both of them absorbed in their own thoughts.

 The hall is attractively decorated in a burst of reds and whites and pinks glowing and laughing in the morning sun.
 Garlands of blushing roses and Calla Lilies adorn the bannisters alongside the chapel seats.
 The fragrance is strong and it takes Sirius a moment to adjust his senses to it.
 Down the centre aisle of the church sits a wide, white wrought iron archway embellishing the same flowers.
 Sirius' heart leaps to his mouth, knowing that that is where he will give away his best friend.